flowcommerce/magento-flow-connector/README.md

 - Does not apply a discount to a specific item in the cart through the use of Magento 2 Sales Rule “Action” conditions
 - Applies to all cart items evenly

-This feature requires Flow customer support to enable for your Organization.
+To enable this feature for your Organization please contact your Customer Success Manager.

 ### Webhook Processing

 Documentation: [Flow Webhook](https://docs.flow.io/module/webhook)

 Upon configuring this module with your Flow credentials, the module will configure a set of webhooks to receive event data from Flow.
 These webhook events are queued and processed with a cron task.
-For example, after a customer completes the Flow Hosted Checkout process, a series of webhook events will be sent to Magento with detailed order and payment information.
+For example, after a customer submits an order through Flow Checkout UI, a series of webhook events will be sent to Magento 2 with detailed order and payment information.

 ## Extending Functionality